 Now, it is no secret to people who know me that I love sweetened condensed milk.
 To me it is an easy way to dress up any sweet dish.
 I actually use it as the base the vanilla sauce in my Italian bread pudding.

-For this recipe, it goes well as part of the custard used to soak the bread in.
+For this baked French toast casserole, condensed milk goes so well as part of the custard used to soak the bread in.
 It acts like a decadent sauce that is infused inside your french toast.

 If you are on a dairy free diet, coconut sweetened condensed milk makes a great alternative.
 This stuff is so good that I use it all the time myself and I am not on a dairy free diet.

-This is really a special breakfast!
+This is really a special breakfast and perfect for anyone looking for new breakfast ideas!
 I have added fresh raspberries, walnuts and powdered sugar on top to compliment this casserole and it is my favorite addition to it.
 You can add your favorites or just eat the french toast as is.

 I hope you give this a try!